 In step 3, you check to ensure DC2 can connect to DC1 over ports 445 and 389.
 Windows uses TCP port 445 for SMB file sharing.
 The Group Policy Agent on each domain-joined host uses this port to retrieve Group Policy details from the SYSVOL share on DC1.
 LDAP uses port 389 to perform actions against a DC, such as adding a new user or checking group membership.
 Both ports need to be open and contactable if the promotion of DC2 is to be successful.

 In step 6, you retrieve all computer accounts currently in your AD.
 By default, the AD DC promotion process ensures that this host’s computer account is now in the Domain Controllers OU.
 The location of a DC in an OU is essential as it enables your new DC to apply the group policy settings on this OU.
-If DC2 was a workgroup computer and not joined to the domain, the promotion process creates this account in the appropriate OU.
-If DC2 was a domain member, then the promotion process moves the computer account into the OU.
+If DC2 was a workgroup computer and not joined to the domain, the promotion process would create this account in the appropriate OU.
+If DC2 was a domain member, then the promotion process would move the computer account into the OU.

 In this recipe, before promoting DC2 to be a DC, you check to ensure that the prerequisites are in place before the promotion.
 Then you ensure that things are correct after.
 In most cases, this is redundant checking, since most AD promotions work fine.
 Nevertheless, the additional checks ensure you discover and resolve any issues that might affect the promotion or cause the AD to not work correctly after a not-fully successful promotion.